-Morel mushrooms (Morchella spp. family Ascomycota) is a popular, highly prized, edible, medicinal fungus consumed.
+Morel mushrooms (Morchella spp. family Ascomycota) are a popular, highly prized, edible, medicinal fungus consumed.
 This mushroom is commercially grown and exported from China, India, Turkey, Mexico, and the United States known by Morchella.
 The common name is True morel, Sponge morel.
 Morel mushroom health benefits are because of antioxidant, antitumor, antimicrobial anti-inflammatory and immunostimulatory, properties.
-It may be used as a purgative, laxative, body tonic, emollient and also used for stomach problems, heal the wound and for general weakness.
+It may be used as a purgative, laxative, body tonic, emollient, and also used for stomach problems, heal the wound, and for general weakness.

 Originally domestication of Morchella started in 1882.
 However, the first indoor cultivation of morels was reported by Ower American scientist (2).

 According to the United States Department of Agriculture (USDA), morel mushroom benefits are due to the rich source of carbohydrates, proteins, fibers, all-important vitamins, minerals, and aromatic compounds with significant antioxidant activity (3).

 |Vitamin D||206 IU|